 Image Wisely, a joint initiative of ACR, RSNA, ASRT and AAPM, provides information to the medical community to promote radiation safety in medical imaging.

-Image Wisely® is pleased to present our free series of online and mobile-compatible educational offerings for the imaging professional team.
-Radiation safety case content includes embedded questions that allow you to assess your understanding of important radiation safety concepts.
-Each question provides expert feedback as well as references and resources for further study.
+Image Wisely® is pleased to present our free series of online and mobile-compatible educational modules.
+Our Radiation Safety Cases are interactive slide presentations with case-based questions that allow you to firstly improve, and then assess, your understanding of important safety concepts in medical imaging.

 Appropriate imaging and management of pregnant patients with acute appendicitis is critical to decrease the risks to the mother and fetus.
 This case discusses how to decrease patient and fetal dose while safely performing a procedure by applying several dose reduction methods.